bobbicodes/mecca/README.md

 * The triangle channel (for bass and kick drums) is actually a 16 step quantized triangle-ish wave with a slight shark fin shape that also has tiny sawteeth on it.
 Gotta get this stuff right.
 That's what gives the Nintendo basslines those really sweet whirling harmonic overtones.

 * The 2 pulse-wave channels offer a variable duty cycle, so the standard Web Audio square wave will also not do here.
-However, we do have the option of using a wavetable, which can produce an arbitrary periodic waveform defined by a list of sin/cosine terms for the Fourier coefficients, which can be easily derived for any sound by playing through the FFT provided by the analyzer node.
+However, we do have the option of using a wavetable, which can produce an arbitrary periodic waveform defined by a list of sin/cosine terms for the Fourier coefficients, which can be easily derived for any sound by playing it through the FFT provided by the analyzer node.

 * Linear-interpolated bandlimiting will be good enough, since we have the ability to use the hardware clock exposed by the Web Audio API to oversample at an extremely high rate, supressing aliasing far below perceptible limits.